 What to see in Split

-There are numerous other things to see and do in Split, with highlights including the Archaeological Museum, the oldest museum in Croatia.
-This museum collects and displays artefacts from all eras of Split's long history and is a joy for history buffs.
-On a more contemporary note, travellers will enjoy a stroll along Riva Harbour which has a pretty promenade lined with bars and is a great place to meet locals who favour the spot for evening walks and recreation.
+There are lots of other things to see and do in Split, with highlights including the Archaeological Museum, the oldest museum in Croatia.
+This museum collects and displays artefacts from Split's long history and is a joy for history buffs.
+On a more contemporary note, travellers will enjoy a stroll along Riva Harbour which has a pretty promenade lined with bars.
+It's a great place to meet locals who favour the spot for evening walks and recreation.

 Founded in 1820, the Archaeological Museum in Split is the oldest museum in Croatia.
 Its displays include artefacts from prehistoric times, the Greek colonial period and from the Roman-, early Christian-…